awsdocs/amazon-emr-management-guide/doc_source/emr-managed-notebooks-working-with.md

 ## Working with the Notebook Editor<a name="emr-managed-notebooks-editor"></a>

-An advantage of using an EMR notebook is that you can launch the Jupyter notebook editor directly from the console\.
+An advantage of using an EMR notebook is that you can launch the notebook in Jupyter or JupyterLab directly from the console\.

-With EMR Notebooks, the notebook editor you access from the Amazon EMR console is the familiar open\-source Jupyter Notebook editor\.
+With EMR Notebooks, the notebook editor you access from the Amazon EMR console is the familiar open\-source Jupyter Notebook editor or JupyterLab\.
 Because the notebook editor is launched within the Amazon EMR console, it's more efficient to configure access than it is with a notebook hosted on an Amazon EMR cluster\.
 You don't need to configure a user's client to have web access through SSH, security group rules, and proxy configurations\.
 If a user has sufficient permissions, they can simply open the notebook editor within the Amazon EMR console\.

 Only one user can have an EMR notebook open at a time from within Amazon EMR\.
 If another user tries to open an EMR notebook that is already open, an error occurs\.